What is Homeschooling?

 Unlike the days when parents had to cobble together a curriculum from whatever resources they could find, today’s parents are blessed with many resources to choose from.
 Textbook companies now offer complete boxed curriculum by grade level (with optional DVDs) designed for homeschoolers, such as A Beka and Saxon.
 Companies such as Veritas Press, Memoria Press, and Classical Conversations offer products that follow the Classical style, with CC having weekly co-ops for students to meet together one day per week.
 Memoria Press and Veritas Press also offer select online courses in addition to their independent homeschool courses.
 Sonlight and Living Books Curriculum follow the Charlotte Mason method and provide books you can purchase individually or with detailed lesson plans based on grade level.

 Another possibility is www.SchoolhouseTeachers.com.
 It’s an online one-stop resource that can be used for your entire family at one low monthly price.
 You don’t have to purchase additional books, just access online and print off what is needed for the lessons your child needs to do.
 Many families use this as their sole curriculum, but it can also be used to supplement other programs.
-Members have access to almost two-hundred courses (preschool through 12th grade), from core subjects like math, science, history, and language arts, to classes like computer programming, Shakespeare, foreign language, fitness, and even film-making.
+Members have access to just over three-hundred courses (preschool through 12th grade), from core subjects like math, science, history, and language arts, to classes like computer programming, Shakespeare, foreign language, fitness, and even film-making.

 Cathy Duffy’s http://cathyduffyreviews.com/ has hundreds of curriculum reviews and even an online tool to help you choose books that fit your style and meet your children’s needs.